mozzarellaV8/agora-marketplace/AgAssociationRules-01-prep.md

 ```
 From reading the manual pages, `anonymize` salts then hashes a vector with a few choices for algorithms. `SHA256` felt the appropriate hashing algorithm, and in what might be an insecure method I abbreviated the output to 6 characters afterwards for clarity.

 In practical terms though, anyone caring to download the dataset could easily find the vendor names.
-Anonymization, in this case, is done less for security and mostly out of respect for privacy.
+Anonymization, in this case, is done partly for security but mostly out of respect for privacy.

 # Convert to Transactions